mattdesl/gdx-fontpack/README.md

 _Bitmap Font packer built on Gdx-Freetype extension (which expands on freetype2 library)_

+This project is in early stages.
+If you find a bug or want a new feature, you can open an issue.

 ## Features:

 - Supports TTF, OTF, and any other format supported by freetype2